AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 SCREENSHOT

-From the graph, View the following details:
+From the graph, view the following details:

-* Name of files that are added to the files pod.
+* Name of the files that are added to the files pod.
 * Number of attendees that downloaded at least one file.
 * Trend of unique downloads on each file added to the weblinks pod.

 ### On-demand activity {#on-demand-activity}

-From the left panel, select On-demand activity to view the summary of recordings.
+From the left panel, select **[!UICONTROL On-demand activity]** to view the summary of recordings.
 You can also download a report for on-demand activity.

 SCREENSHOT

 In on-demand activity, view the following metrics:

-* Select On-demand report (CSV) to download the on-demand metrics.
+* Click **[!UICONTROL On-demand report (CSV)]** to download the on-demand metrics.
 * Number of unique viewers until the dashboard was last refreshed.
 * Number of viewers who viewed the recording but couldn't attend the webinar.
 * Number of viewers who attended the webinar and viewed the recording.
 They are likely to be top prospects.
-* Number of viewers that registered for on-demand session.
+* Number of viewers that registered for the on-demand session.
 * Average watch duration of recording in minutes.

 ### Participant activity {#participant-activity}

-From the left panel, select Participant activity to view consolidated information about each attendee's engagement level.
+From the left panel, select **[!UICONTROL Participant activity]** to view consolidated information about each attendee's engagement level.
 View how this engagement is classified in levels from Participant engagement level.
-Select User activity report (CSV) to download the report for better tracking.
+Click **[!UICONTROL User activity report (CSV)]** to download the report for better tracking.

 SCREENSHOT